hdShang/arxiv-daily/docs/cs-LG/2025-10-08/papers/251006982v1-revisiting-mixout-an-overlooked-path-to-robust-finetuning.md

 ---
 layout: default
-title: Revisiting Mixout: An Overlooked Path to Robust Finetuning
+title: "Revisiting Mixout: An Overlooked Path to Robust Finetuning"
 ---

 # Revisiting Mixout: An Overlooked Path to Robust Finetuning